 Under Singapore law, it is generally not necessary for a sale of goods or services to be evidenced by a formal receivables contract in order to create an enforceable debt obligation of the obligor to the seller.
-The debt obligation of the obligor to the seller may also be enforced if parties can demonstrate that there was an oral or implied agreement supported by consideration.
-This is reiterated in Section 4 of the Sale of Goods Act (Cap.
-393, 1999 Revised Edition).
-It would nonetheless still be advisable from an evidentiary viewpoint to have a receivables contract reduced to writing.
+As illustrated in Section 4 of the Sale of Goods Act 1979, the debt obligation of the obligor to the seller may also be enforced if parties can demonstrate that there was an oral or implied agreement from the conduct of parties, supported by consideration.
+It would nonetheless still be advisable from an evidentiary viewpoint to have a receivable contract reduced to writing.

 It should be noted, however, that certain debt obligations must be evidenced by a written contract in order for the same to be enforceable against the obligor.
-For example, under Section 6 of the Civil Law Act (Cap.
-43, 1999 Revised Edition), a contract for the sale or other disposition of immovable property or any interest in such property must be evidenced in writing.
-Similarly, an agreement that is not to be performed within the space of one year from the making thereof (i.e. the sale of goods and services at a future date) must also be made in writing, failing which no action may be brought on the agreement.
+For example, under Section 6 of the Civil Law Act 1909, a contract for the sale or other disposition of immovable property or any interest in such property must be evidenced in writing.
+Furthermore, an agreement that is not to be performed within the space of one year from the making thereof (i.e. the sale of goods and services at a future date) must also be made in writing, failing which no action may be brought on the agreement.

-A binding receivables contract may be implied by the conduct of the parties notwithstanding the absence of a written agreement.
+The binding receivables contract may be implied by the conduct of the parties notwithstanding the absence of a written agreement.
 The issuance of an invoice by the seller may be construed as giving rise to a debt obligation especially where it can be established from the surrounding circumstances that parties had, by their conduct, implicitly agreed to the sale of goods and services.
-A typical example is where parties have a pre-existing or ongoing business relationship where the seller has issued similar invoices as part of the transaction for the sale of goods and services which have been previously accepted by the obligor as giving rise to an enforceable debt obligation.
+A typical example is where parties have a pre-existing or ongoing business relationship where the seller has issued similar invoices as part of the transaction for the sale of goods and services that have been previously accepted by the obligor as giving rise to an enforceable debt obligation.